Complete guide to managing accounts payable process

 Volopay streamlines your accounts payable process by automating invoice capture and approval.
 This reduces manual handling, speeds up processing times, and ensures that invoices are accurately tracked and processed efficiently.

-It also empowers teams with OCR-powered Magic Scan to digitize physical invoices.
+It also empowers teams with its OCR-powered invoice processing feature called Magic Scan to digitize physical invoices.

 Effective vendor management